yuyoyuppe/PowerToys/tools/project_template/README.md

 ## Installation

-- Put the `ModuleTemplate.zip` file inside the `%USERPROFILE%\Documents\Visual Studio 2019\Templates\ProjectTemplates\` folder, which is the default *User project templates location*.
+- Put the `PowerToyModuleTemplate.zip` file inside the `%USERPROFILE%\Documents\Visual Studio 2019\Templates\ProjectTemplates\` folder, which is the default *User project templates location*.
 You can change that location via `Tools > Options > Projects and Solutions`.
 - The template will be available in Visual Studio, when adding a new project, under the `Visual C++` tab.

 ## Create a new PowerToy Module